ppone/docs/accounting/intacct.md

    [![Intacct Invoice Import Finished](../img/intacct-invoice-importer-finished.png)](../img/intacct-invoice-importer-finished.png)

-### Manual Customer Imports
+### Import Entire Customer List

-You can import customers from Intacct into Invoiced as a one-time import.
+You can import your entire customer list from Intacct into Invoiced as a one-time import.
 Why might you use this?
-The accounting sync will only import customers that have invoices, whereas a manual import will bring in your entire A/R customer list.
+The sync process will only import customers that have invoices, whereas a customer import will bring in your entire A/R customer list.

 Instructions: